-Policies can be created at the Account or Site level.
+Policies can be created at the account or site level.

-- Account policies are visible at both the Account and Site level, and can be enabled or disabled for a specific site.
+- Account policies are visible at both the account and site level, and can be enabled or disabled for a specific site.

-- Policies created at the Site level will only be visible on that site's Policies page.
+- Policies created at the site level will only be visible on that site's Policies page.
 Site policies do not replace account polices but work in conjunction with them.

-- At the Device level, account and site policies that target that specific device are displayed.
+- At the device level, account and site policies that target that specific device are displayed.

-The Policies tab is available for the following device types: server/desktop/laptop, ESXi host, network device.
+NOTE The Policies tab is available for the following device types: server/desktop/laptop, ESXi host, network device.

 To see the list of available policy types, refer to Types of policies.

-How are polices different from jobs?
+How are policies different from jobs?